 “She came to me and said ‘I want to open a store, and I want you to be my partner.’
 And I thought that was a crazy idea because we had $2,000 between us and we’d never done anything like this and we were both in our twenties.
 But after a couple months, she convinced me,” Kathleen Kroner said.

-Within two months, the sisters, 25-years-old and 27-years-old respectively at the time, officially opened their consignment store with just $3,000.
+Within two months, the sisters, 25 years old and 27 years old at the time, officially opened their consignment store with just $3,000.
 The store is nearing its 23rd year of business.
 The sisters have witnessed Eagle Rock’s rapid change over the years.